1. Detailed Support Coverage

 1.3.2 A InfluxData support engineer will respond to Customer after setting the severity level within the response time for the applicable severity level listed in Section 1.3.4.

-1.3.3 InfluxData’s support engineer will work diligently on diagnosing and resolving the issue during the effort period for the applicable severity level listed in Section 1.3.4.
+1.3.3 InfluxData’s support engineer will work diligently on diagnosing and resolving the issue for the applicable severity level listed in Section 1.3.4.

 |Severity Level||Response and Update Interval – Gold||Response and Update Interval – Platinum||Reporting Method|